Renting in Switzerland – All you need to know| Updated: |

 Even though I am not a fan of the Swiss laws for tenants, there are still a few good things.
 Tenants have rights.
-And it is useful to know them if you want to be protected.
+And it is helpful to know them if you want to be protected.

 Abusive rent increase

-For instance, if the landlord redoes the paint after ten years, it cannot increase the rent.
+For instance, if the landlord redoes the paint after ten years, he cannot increase the rent.
 Or if he improves the insulation of the house, that is not a reason either.
 You need to improve the quality of the property to be able to increase the rent.

 The other reason is if the cost of living increases.
 Then, it is reasonable to increase the rent in accordance.
 And the same applies if the reference interest rate increases.
 In these cases, there is not much you can do.